Retired pope asks pardon for abuse, but admits no wrongdoing

 The law firm report identified four cases in which Ratzinger was accused of misconduct in failing to act against abusers.

 Benedict’s team had earlier clarified an initial “error” in their submission to the law firm that had insisted Ratzinger was not present at the 1980 meeting in which the priest’s transfer to Munich was discussed.
-Ratzinger was there, but his return to ministry was not discussed, they said.
+Ratzinger was there, but the priest's return to ministry was not discussed, they said.

-Benedict said he was deeply hurt that the “oversight” about his presence at the meeting had been used to “cast doubt on my truthfulness, and even to label me a liar.”
-But he said he had been heartened by the letters and gestures of support he had received, including from his successor.
+Benedict said he was deeply hurt that the “oversight” about his presence at the 1980 meeting had been used to “cast doubt on my truthfulness, and even to label me a liar.”
+But he said he had been heartened by the support he had received.

 “I am particularly grateful for the confidence, support and prayer that Pope Francis personally expressed to me,” he said.

-The Vatican had already strongly defended Benedict’s record in the aftermath of the law firm report, recalling that Benedict was the first pope to meet with victims of abuse, that he had issued strong norms to punish priests who raped children and had directed the church to pursue a path of humility in seeking forgiveness for the crimes of its clerics.
+The Vatican had already strongly defended Benedict’s record after the law firm report, recalling that Benedict was the first pope to meet with victims of abuse, that he had issued strong norms to punish priests who raped children and had directed the church to pursue a path of humility in seeking forgiveness for the crimes of its clerics.

-The Vatican’s defense, however, focused primarily on Benedict’s tenure as head of the Holy See’s doctrine office, from 1982 until he was elected pope in 2005.
+The Vatican’s defense, however, focused primarily on Benedict’s tenure as head of the Holy See’s doctrine office and his eight-year papacy.

-Benedict reflected on his legacy at the end of his letter, noting that he is at the end of his life and will soon be judged by God.

 “Quite soon, I shall find myself before the final judge of my life,” he wrote.
 “Even though, as I look back on my long life, I can have great reason for fear and trembling, I am nonetheless of good cheer.
 For I trust firmly that the Lord is not only the just judge, but also the friend and brother who himself has already suffered for my shortcomings."